 Since this is a quick bread, it’s simple to mix together and only takes about 10-15 minutes to get in the oven.
 To be honest, the hardest part about making this bread is waiting for it to bake and cool.

-To make this lemon bread, you’ll start out with some all-purpose flour, baking powder, and salt.
-When measuring your flour, making sure to spoon and level your flour instead of scooping it out of the container.
+- All-purpose flour: When measuring your flour, make sure to spoon and level your flour instead of scooping it out of the container.
 I wrote a post about the spoon and level method here, but it’s important to use the right amount of flour so you don’t end up with a super dense loaf.

-For the wet ingredients, you’ll be using some oil, sugar, sour cream, eggs, lemon juice, lemon zest, and vanilla extract.
+For the wet ingredients, you’ll whisk together the oil, sugar, sour cream, eggs, lemon juice, lemon zest, and vanilla extract.
 The oil and sour cream help keep this bread incredibly moist, even after a few days.